OpenGeoVis/GeothermalDesignChallenge/docs/index.rst

 *******

-Members of the W-Team have created a suite of open-source Python packages making 3D visualization more accessible to the geoscientific community - enabling researchers to rapidly explore their data, communicate their spatial findings, and facilitate reproducibility amongst stakeholders and colleagues.
+Bane Sullivan, member of the W-Team, has created a suite of open-source Python packages making 3D visualization more accessible to the geoscientific community
+- enabling researchers to rapidly explore their data, communicate their spatial findings, and facilitate reproducibility amongst stakeholders and colleagues.
 This portfolio demonstrates the ability to tackle spatial questions through a workflow that incrementally integrates available data and yields more insight as new data is added to a 3D scene.

-The tools used in this effort include tools maybe by W-Team members and other open-source tools common in the geosciences:
+The tools used in this effort include tools made by W-Team members and other open-source tools common in the geosciences:

 - vtki: http://docs.vtki.org (W-Team)